-Some machine shops claim to manufacture “complex” parts, which surely sounds impressive.
-Yet, what really is a complex part and what skills does a shop need to work on them?
-Here are 6 different conditions that could cause a part to be classified as complex.
-Examples and photos are from actual Stecker Machine Company projects.
+To sound impressive, many CNC machine shops claim to manufacture “complex” parts, but that’s not always true.
+So, let’s discuss what a complex part really is and uncover the skills required by a shop to work on them.
+Here are six different conditions that could cause a part to be classified as “complex,” with photos from actual Stecker Machine projects.

-This one is simple.
-Some parts are large, usually making them heavy, too.
-A part over 70 pounds requires a lifting device as well as a plan on handling it throughout the process, from raw material to the machine tool to inspection to final packaging.
-Stecker Machine uses numerous cranes and has the ability to design and build lifting devices as they’re needed.
+This one is straightforward.
+Some CNC machining parts are large, usually making them heavy, too.
+A part over 50 pounds requires a lifting device as well as a plan on handling it throughout the process, from raw material to the machine tool to inspection to final packaging.
+Stecker Machine uses numerous cranes and can also design and build lifting devices as they’re needed.

-This lift system moves a 260-pound casting after machining.
+This lift system can move a casting over 200 lbs after machining.

-To improve holding while machining, clamping tabs may be added to a part, which may or may not stay on the part after machining.
+Clamping tabs (see red circles) are often added to a part to improve holding while machining, which may or may not stay on the part after machining.

-While staying current on the latest hydraulic components may be a challenge for some shops, hydraulic clamping does offer some advantages over manual clamping:
+While staying current on the latest hydraulic components can be a challenge for some shops, hydraulic clamping does offer some advantages over manual clamping:

 - Repeatability of accurately locating the part in the fixture